lizmat/raku-all-modules/CurtTilmes/perl6-primesieve/README.md

 First install the
 [primesieve](https://github.com/kimwalisch/primesieve) library.

-Then install this module in the normal way with panda or zef.
+Then install this module in the normal way with zef.

     zef install Math::Primesieve